gtk-rs/gtk4-rs/book/src/main_event_loop.md

  </video>
 </div>

-> Per default, [`glib::clone!`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/glib/macro.clone.html) returns `()` when upgrading of a weak reference fails.
-> [`glib::Receiver::attach`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/glib/struct.Receiver.html#method.attach) expects a closure with a return value of type [`glib::ControlFlow`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/glib/enum.ControlFlow.html).
-> This is why we specify `@default-return` as `glib::ControlFlow::Break` to clarify that the closure not be called anymore as soon as the upgrade of a weak reference fails.

-Spawning threads is not the only way to run operations asynchronously.
-You can also let the main loop take care of running [`async`](https://rust-lang.github.io/async-book/) functions.
-If you do that from the main thread use [`spawn_local`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/glib/struct.MainContext.html#method.spawn_local), from other threads [`spawn`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/glib/struct.MainContext.html#method.spawn) has to be used.
+What if the task is asynchronous by nature?
+Let's use [`glib::timeout_future_seconds`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/glib/fn.timeout_future_seconds.html) as representation for our task instead of `std::thread::slepp`.
+It returns a [`std::future::Future`](https://doc.rust-lang.org/std/future/trait.Future.html), which means we can `await` on it within an `async` context.
-The converted code looks and behaves very similar to the multi-threaded code.
+The converted code looks and behaves very similar to the multithreaded code.

 Filename: <a class=file-link href="https://github.com/gtk-rs/gtk4-rs/blob/master/book/listings/main_event_loop/4/main.rs">listings/main_event_loop/4/main.rs</a>